 Before determining a treatment method, however, patients need to ensure that their cancer is properly identified and diagnosed.
 MRI fusion target biopsies are a new, state-of-the-art procedure that can easily identify men who should be treated for prostate cancer.

-At Comprehensive Urology, Dr. Kia Michel and his team of prostate cancer specialists can identify and treat this condition more effectively than ever.
+At Comprehensive Urology, Dr. Kia Michel and his team of prostate cancer specialists in Los Angeles can identify and treat this condition more effectively than ever.
 If you would like to be screened for prostate cancer, please contact us today.

 A biopsy is a method which is used to identify prostate cancer in men.
 During a traditional biopsy, a tiny needle is used to remove tissue samples from the prostate gland.
 After these tissues are removed, the samples are studied underneath a microscope and evaluated for any abnormalities that could signify the presence of cancer.